ShashiSingh8434/Chat-Application/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This is my personal project and is just for practice and learning.

 -----